ibm-cloud-docs/key-protect/settings-key-create-import-access.md

 3. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.keymanagementserviceshort}}.

-4. Click the **Manage instance policies** link on the left side of the page.
+4. Click the **Instance policies** link on the left side of the page.

    - Find the `Create and import access` panel (at the top of the page).